 And don't forget the punctuation

-that starts and ends your search pattern, whether
+character that starts and ends your search pattern, whether

 it is slash or question mark or something else.
 Whatever it is,